Cimarex Energy Target of Unusually High Options Trading (NYSE:XEC)

-Cimarex Energy Co (NYSE:XEC) was the recipient of some unusual options trading activity on Monday.
-Stock traders acquired 4,725 put options on the stock.
-This represents an increase of approximately 3,904% compared to the average volume of 118 put options.
+Cimarex Energy Co (NYSE:XEC) saw some unusual options trading activity on Monday.
+Stock investors purchased 5,907 call options on the stock.
+This is an increase of 751% compared to the typical daily volume of 694 call options.

-Several research analysts have weighed in on XEC shares.
-Scotiabank upped their price objective on shares of Cimarex Energy from $20.00 to $35.00 and gave the company a “sector perform” rating in a research note on Monday, July 13th.
-Mizuho increased their price target on shares of Cimarex Energy from $36.00 to $45.00 in a research note on Friday, June 19th.
-UBS Group increased their price target on shares of Cimarex Energy from $30.00 to $45.00 and gave the stock a “buy” rating in a research note on Monday, June 29th.
-Piper Sandler dropped their price target on shares of Cimarex Energy from $62.00 to $17.00 in a research note on Wednesday, March 25th.
-Finally, R. F. Lafferty started coverage on shares of Cimarex Energy in a research note on Wednesday, May 20th.
-They set a “buy” rating and a $42.00 price target on the stock.
-One equities research analyst has rated the stock with a sell rating, seven have issued a hold rating and fifteen have given a buy rating to the stock.
-The company has a consensus rating of “Buy” and an average price target of $42.22.

-Large investors have recently added to or reduced their stakes in the company.
-Legal & General Group Plc lifted its holdings in shares of Cimarex Energy by 9.4% during the 1st quarter.
-Legal & General Group Plc now owns 401,575 shares of the oil and gas producer’s stock worth $6,690,000 after acquiring an additional 34,359 shares during the period.
-State of Tennessee Treasury Department lifted its holdings in shares of Cimarex Energy by 67.0% during the 1st quarter.
-State of Tennessee Treasury Department now owns 68,492 shares of the oil and gas producer’s stock worth $1,153,000 after acquiring an additional 27,475 shares during the period.
-Schroder Investment Management Group lifted its holdings in Cimarex Energy by 39.1% during the 1st quarter.
-Schroder Investment Management Group now owns 400,173 shares of the oil and gas producer’s stock valued at $6,691,000 after purchasing an additional 112,542 shares during the last quarter.
-Franklin Resources Inc. lifted its holdings in Cimarex Energy by 11.2% during the 1st quarter.
-Franklin Resources Inc. now owns 34,443 shares of the oil and gas producer’s stock valued at $580,000 after purchasing an additional 3,465 shares during the last quarter.
-Finally, Northwestern Mutual Wealth Management Co. lifted its holdings in Cimarex Energy by 120.0% during the 1st quarter.
-Northwestern Mutual Wealth Management Co. now owns 3,682 shares of the oil and gas producer’s stock valued at $62,000 after purchasing an additional 2,008 shares during the last quarter.
-95.55% of the stock is owned by institutional investors.
+Several institutional investors have recently modified their holdings of the business.
+BlackRock Inc. raised its position in shares of Cimarex Energy by 48.8% in the first quarter.
+BlackRock Inc. now owns 9,163,055 shares of the oil and gas producer’s stock worth $154,214,000 after acquiring an additional 3,005,325 shares during the period.
+Victory Capital Management Inc. raised its position in shares of Cimarex Energy by 0.3% in the first quarter.
+Victory Capital Management Inc. now owns 4,349,452 shares of the oil and gas producer’s stock worth $73,202,000 after acquiring an additional 13,871 shares during the period.
+JPMorgan Chase & Co. raised its position in shares of Cimarex Energy by 43.3% in the first quarter.
+JPMorgan Chase & Co. now owns 1,868,776 shares of the oil and gas producer’s stock worth $31,451,000 after acquiring an additional 564,838 shares during the period.
+Geode Capital Management LLC raised its position in shares of Cimarex Energy by 4.1% in the fourth quarter.
+Geode Capital Management LLC now owns 1,679,989 shares of the oil and gas producer’s stock worth $88,065,000 after acquiring an additional 65,464 shares during the period.
+Finally, Balyasny Asset Management LLC raised its position in shares of Cimarex Energy by 86.5% in the first quarter.
+Balyasny Asset Management LLC now owns 1,535,792 shares of the oil and gas producer’s stock worth $25,847,000 after acquiring an additional 712,447 shares during the period.
+Institutional investors and hedge funds own 95.55% of the company’s stock.

-Cimarex Energy (NYSE:XEC) last issued its quarterly earnings results on Wednesday, May 6th.
-The oil and gas producer reported $0.58 earnings per share for the quarter, beating analysts’ consensus estimates of $0.41 by $0.17.
-The firm had revenue of $472.83 million during the quarter, compared to the consensus estimate of $504.50 million.
-Cimarex Energy had a negative net margin of 44.65% and a positive return on equity of 10.09%.
-The business’s revenue was down 18.0% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.20 EPS.
-Analysts expect that Cimarex Energy will post -0.17 earnings per share for the current fiscal year.

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 1st.
-Stockholders of record on Friday, August 14th will be issued a dividend of $0.22 per share.
-This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.58%.
-The ex-dividend date is Thursday, August 13th.
-Cimarex Energy’s payout ratio is 19.73%.
+The company also recently disclosed a quarterly dividend, which will be paid on Tuesday, September 1st.
+Shareholders of record on Friday, August 14th will be given a $0.22 dividend.
+The ex-dividend date of this dividend is Thursday, August 13th.
+This represents a $0.88 dividend on an annualized basis and a dividend yield of 3.23%.
+Cimarex Energy’s dividend payout ratio (DPR) is currently 19.73%.

+XEC has been the topic of several research reports.
+KeyCorp cut their price objective on shares of Cimarex Energy from $43.00 to $42.00 and set an “overweight” rating on the stock in a report on Friday, July 17th.
+Bank of America raised shares of Cimarex Energy from an “underperform” rating to a “neutral” rating and set a $33.00 price objective on the stock in a report on Monday, June 22nd.
+Scotiabank lifted their price target on shares of Cimarex Energy from $20.00 to $35.00 and gave the stock a “sector perform” rating in a report on Monday, July 13th.
+Piper Sandler cut their price target on shares of Cimarex Energy from $62.00 to $17.00 in a report on Wednesday, March 25th.
+Finally, Mizuho lifted their price target on shares of Cimarex Energy from $36.00 to $45.00 in a report on Friday, June 19th.
+One research analyst has rated the stock with a sell rating, seven have assigned a hold rating and fifteen have given a buy rating to the stock.
+The company currently has an average rating of “Buy” and a consensus target price of $42.22.

 Cimarex Energy Co operates as an independent oil and gas exploration and production company primarily in Oklahoma, Texas, and New Mexico.
 As of December 31, 2018, it had a total proved reserves of 591.2 million barrels of oil equivalent, consisting of 1.59 trillion cubic feet of natural gas; 146.5 million barrels (MMBbls) of oil; and 179.4 MMBbls of natural gas liquids primarily located in the Permian Basin and Mid-Continent regions.